✅ Key Takeaways

 - Use within 28 days — bacteriostatic water preserves the solution for approximately four weeks when refrigerated.
 After that, discard and reconstitute a fresh vial if needed.

 - Never freeze reconstituted peptide — freezing causes ice crystals to form, which physically destroys the peptide structure.
-This is one of the most common and most damaging mistakes.
 The lyophilized powder can be frozen; the reconstituted solution cannot.

 - Protect from light — UV exposure degrades peptides.
 Keep the vial in its original box, a dark drawer, or wrapped in foil.

 - Minimize stopper punctures — every time you insert a needle, you introduce a small contamination risk.
-Draw your doses from the vial promptly and avoid unnecessary punctures.
-If the stopper becomes visibly damaged or cored, discard the vial.
+Draw your doses promptly and avoid unnecessary punctures.

-- Let it warm slightly before injecting — injecting a cold solution is more uncomfortable.
-Leave the vial at room temperature for 5–10 minutes before drawing your dose (but don't leave it out for hours).
+- Let it warm slightly before injecting — leave the vial at room temperature for 5–10 minutes before drawing your dose (but don't leave it out for hours).

 Most problems with reconstituted retatrutide trace back to a handful of recurring errors.
 Here's what to watch for: